-Small Business Deal Advisors provides no-fee valuation reports for prospective sellers.
-Click here to start your valuation today.
+Small Business Deal Advisors provides high-quality market valuation reports.
+Click the button above to start your valuation today.

 If you’ve considered selling your business you’ve no doubt wondered “How much is my small business worth?”
 Unlike public companies that have stock prices clearly showing the price of the business, private businesses aren’t as transparent.
 There are several different methodologies for valuing small businesses.
 We focus on determining what the fair market value is.
 Why?
 Because the definition of fair market value is:

 The price at which the property would change hands between a willing buyer and a willing seller when the former is not under any compulsion to buy and the latter is not under any compulsion to sell, both parties having reasonable knowledge of the relevant facts.

 The three primary ways to determine the fair market value of a small business are the asset approach, income approach, and market approach.

 - Asset Approach: As the name suggests, this method seeks to determine business value based on the value of its assets minus its liabilities.
 The business value can be calculated by summing the fair market value of all equipment owned by the company and subtracting any liabilities.
 In most cases, the asset approach does not accurately represent the value of a going concern business with positive earnings.

 - Income Approach: This approach seeks to determine business value by discounting estimated future cash flows to their present value.
 One of the popular methods is the discounted cash flow.
 While the income approach provides more useful guidance on business valuation for profitable businesses, it faces high scrutiny due to the many subjective input variables and assumptions.